How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 1. Release Multiple Podcast Episodes on Launch Day

-If you’re at the beginning of your podcasting journey, creating at least 3 episodes before you launch is a great idea.
+If you’re at the beginning of your podcasting journey, creating at least 3 episodes before you launch is a good idea.

-Chances are, if you don’t have many episodes for new listeners to explore, they won’t have enough time to become invested in your show.
-As a result, they’ll soon lose interest and forget about you.
+If you don’t have many episodes for new listeners to explore, they won’t have enough time to get invested in your show.
+They’ll lose interest quickly and move on.

-So create anywhere from 3 to 5 episodes so listeners can binge your podcast at the start.
-This will give them a taste of your content and style and encourage them to listen more.
+Create anywhere from 3 to 5 episodes so listeners can binge your podcast at the start.
+This gives them a taste of your content and style and encourages them to keep listening.

 2. Publish New Episodes at Strategic Times